 Named after the Sidima, an ethnic group native to Ethiopia, Sidamo Province is steeped in coffee related history.
 It’s where the indigenous Arabica bean first originated and according to tales it’s where coffee was first discovered.
-Rumour has it that an ancient goat herder named Kaldi once discovered his goats acting in a sudden, peculiar manner.
+Rumour has it that an ancient goat herder named Kaldi once discovered his goats acting in a sudden, clumsy manner.
 He later realised that it was after feasting on the berries of nearby coffee shrubs that they began to jump, dance and fall about haphazardly.

 These Arabica plants were the first species of plant to be cultivated for coffee and coffee beans from this region have since become some of the most widely sought after beans in the world.

 Coffee is a vital part of life in Ethiopia - around 60% of its foreign income comes from coffee production and it’s estimated that around 15 million Ethiopians rely on its production in one way or another.
 Ethiopia is now Africa’s top coffee producing country and it ranks seventh in the world, account for around 3% of the global market.